Strategic guidelines, risks, and mitigation actions

 • Main strategic risks implicit in trends

-• Risk of inefficiency and business slowdown related to landfill saturation e plants
+• Risk of inefficiency and business slowdown related to landfill saturation and plants

 • Risk of technical obsolescence of existing plants